IntuitionLabs

 PhasePurposeParticipantsDurationAdvance RateTypical Cost (US)

 Additional industry trends: Clinical trial timelines are long.
 One analysis found the average durations were ~2.3 years for Phase 1, 3.6 years for Phase 2, and 3.3 years for Phase 3.
-In total, it takes roughly a decade (≈10.5 years) to move a drug from Phase 1 to FDA approval.
-Success rates vary by therapeutic area, but across all drugs only about 10–14% entering Phase 1 eventually gain approval.
-These attrition rates underscore the importance of efficient trial conduct.
+In total, it takes roughly a decade (~10.5 years) to move a drug from Phase 1 to FDA approval.
+Success rates vary significantly by therapeutic area: according to industry research, the likelihood of approval from Phase 1 ranges from only 5% for oncology therapies to 26% for hematology.
+Benchmarking studies of leading pharmaceutical companies have found an average likelihood of first approval rate of approximately 10-14% across all drugs entering Phase 1.
+These attrition rates underscore the importance of efficient trial conduct and the use of biomarkers - research indicates that selection biomarkers can increase the likelihood of approval from 8% to 25%.

 IT Infrastructure and Data Management in Clinical Trials